yuewuo/RetroTurboAE/README.md

 # RetroTurboAE
 Artifact evaluation of RetroTurbo

 To facilitate evaluation, we offer a virtual machine that has environment already setup, and is able to execute the code in this document without modification.
 You should download the virtual machine at [GitHub Release](https://github.com/wuyuepku/RetroTurboAE/releases/tag/v1.0) to start evaluation.
-The GitHub repo is [https://github.com/wuyuepku/RetroTurboAE](https://github.com/wuyuepku/RetroTurboAE)
+The GitHub repo is [https://github.com/wuyuepku/RetroTurboAE](https://github.com/wuyuepku/RetroTurboAE).

+If you meet any problem with the following instructions, please see [this video](https://wuyue98.cn/pub/RetroTurboAE.mp4) for more details.

 ## Overview